 Can dogs eat pork?
-Dogs are commonly looked at as carnivores, and therefore owners usually do not question feeding their furry friends meat.
+Can dogs have pork bones?
+Dogs are commonly viewed as carnivores, and therefore owners usually do not question feeding their furry friends meat.

 Despite some beliefs, dogs are carnivores.
 This means that they are designed to get almost all of their nutrients and energy from meat.

-However, let’s look at some of the vitamins and minerals pork contains and how they interact with your dog’s diet.
-This will help us to get a more complete picture.
+But let’s look at some of the vitamins and minerals pork contains and how they interact with your dog’s diet.
+This will help us get a more complete picture.

 Dogs and Vitamin C

-Pork is also a wonderful source of vitamin B12.
-This vitamin improves the function of at least three types of enzymes.
+Pork is also a wonderful source of Vitamin B12.
+This vitamin improves the function of three types of enzymes.

-Without vitamin B12, these enzymes would not be able to function properly.
-If these enzymes do not function properly, your dog’s chance of hyperhomocysteinemia increase.
+These enzymes would not be able to function properly without Vitamin B12.
+If these enzymes do not function properly, your dog’s chance of developing hyperhomocysteinemia increases.

-This is a medical condition characterized by an abnormally high level of homocysteine in the blood.
-This is simply an amino acid that plays a part in metabolism.
+This is a medical condition characterized by an abnormally high level of an amino acid in the blood called homocysteine.
+This amino acid plays a part in metabolism.

-When a canine does not have enough B12, this process does not occur correctly.
-This leaves homocysteine floating around in the blood.
+This process does not occur correctly when a canine does not have enough B12.
+And this leaves homocysteine floating around in the blood.

 This abnormal level is associated with cardiovascular disease.